ratan-lab/indelMINER/README.md

 make
 ```
 This should create an binary named indelminer in the "src" folder.
 Add the "src"
-folder to your PATH or use the full path to the binay when running indelMINER
+folder to your PATH or use the full path to the binary when running indelMINER

 ## TEST-DATASET
 The test\_data directory contains the following files